-All assignments should be posted in your personal or Learning Team Canvas folder prior to the start of class on the due date.
+All assignments should be submitted online to Canvas prior to the start of class on the due date.
 Refer to previous information relating to the posting of documents.
 Double space unless otherwise noted.

-Assignment Due Individual or LT Description Points A0 Class 0 Sunday Sept.
-2 Individual Outline lesson plan for your first recitation.
-Enumerate main contracting points Reach out to your mentor to review your lesson plan 0 Al Class 1 Thursday Sept.
-6 Individual Enumerate your responses for each item below.
+Assignment Due Individual or LT Description Points A0 Class 0 Tuesday Aug.
+27 Individual Outline lesson plan for your first recitation.
+Enumerate main contracting points Reach out to your mentor to review your lesson plan 0 Al Class 1 Thursday Aug.
+29 Individual Enumerate your responses for each item below.
 This information speeds up the introduction process and offers some insight about you to your peers.
 Please include: Full name and, in parenthesis, name you would like to be called E-mail address and cell phone number Describe your dream job.
 (1 short paragraph) Describe a hero of yours.
 What do you admire about this person?
 (1 short paragraph) What are your goals for this course?
 Develop your goals with reference to each of the three groups that we will be a focus of this class.
 (1 paragraph) What should others in our course know about you to that will help us motivate you throughout the course?
 (1 paragraph) What 2-3 aspects of your style and skills as a team player would you like feedback on from others in our course?
 (1 paragraph) This assignment must be completed before the first class.
-Make sure to upload it to your individual folder with the proper file name.
-Please be prepared to give a 1.5 minute synopsis on what you would like your classmates to know about you.
-5 A2 Class 5 Thursday Sept.
-20 Learning Team Analyze and apply the Diagnosis Intervention Cycle steps to the 50 Minutes to Make a Decision case study.
+Make sure to submit it on Canvas with the proper file name.
+Please limit your essay to 1,250 words.
+Please be prepared to give a 2 minute synopsis on what you would like your classmates to know about you.
+5 A2 Class 5 Tuesday Sept.
+17 Learning Team Analyze and apply the Diagnosis Intervention Cycle steps to the 50 Minutes to Make a Decision case study.
 Describe how you would handle the situation as a TA facilitator observing the meeting.
 Pick two instances in which it would be most appropriate to intervene.
 Justify your choices and include a step-by-step analysis of your progression through the Diagnosis Intervention Cycle.
 Indicate your assumptions about the group's existing ground rules and contracting in this analysis.
 Please note that the character profiles provided should serve only as background information and do not need to be directly considered in your analysis.
 This deliverable will be in a presentation format of your choice (i.e. PowerPoint, skit, play, musical etc.).
 Please limit your presentation to nine minutes.
 In addition, state your interventions and reasons for interventions in an outline format.
 Please limit your outline to 750 words.
 10